Lesson Plan - Get It!

 Your multiplication tables are one of the most important mathematical concepts you will ever learn!

 One of the best ways to learn your times tables is by listening to them with music.
-You will find that the more you listen to a times tables song, the faster you will be able to sing it.
+You will find that the more you listen to a times-tables song, the faster you can sing it.

 Listen to the song two or three times.
 Once you start to get the hang of the song, try singing along!

 Look at the multiplication table below.
 The two-times tables have been highlighted.

 (If you are uncertain how to use a multiplication table, review using our lesson found under the Additional Resources in the right-hand sidebar.)